 It features a 20W diode laser plus a 2W IR laser (1064 nm wavelength) having a cutting ability of 15 mm basswood and 10 mm acrylic.
 Besides, this genius handheld laser cutter can offer a fine cut to leather & fabric enthusiasts.

 The work area of LaserPecker LX 1 is 400 mm x 420 mm which is pretty similar to the xTool D1 pro having a 430 mm x 400 mm of the work area.
 The engraving speed of LX 1 is not as high as the LP4 or xTool F1 as it offers a maximum engraving speed of 200 mm/s.
 However, the engraving accuracy of LX 1 is better than the LP4 which is less than 0.01 mm.
 However, the LX1 does not offer continuous dual laser engraving and it can switch in between.
 There would be two separate laser heads and you need to make a manual switch depending on the material that you are going to engrave.

 What’s amazing in LX1?

 Interestingly, there is another module in LX1 which they call the artist module.
-With the artist module, you can attach a pencil or even a color pen to draw something on the paper.
+With the artist module, you can attach a pencil or even a colored pen to draw something on the paper.
 For the first time, LaserPecker introduced such an artist module in any laser engravers which can draw or write anything as per the given design.

-Apart from this, its safe to use as this portable laser machine comes with overheating & fire detection as well as an auto shut-down switch.
+Apart from this, it is safe to use as this portable laser machine comes with overheating & fire detection as well as an auto shut-down switch.
 However, it does not come with a protective shield like xTool F1 and LaserPEcker LP4.
 The user must wear polarised glass to avoid any visual damage.